-This rosemary chocolate chip loaf cake is by far the most excited I've ever been to share a recipe with y'all.
-Not because the flavors are spectacularly original, but because this is the first pastry recipe I ever developed completely from scratch in one of my pastry school classes.
+Not because the combination of chocolate and rosemary is spectacularly original (though it is undoubtedly unique), but because this is the first cake recipe I ever developed completely from scratch in one of my pastry school classes back in 2020.

 Notes From Recipe Development